-Fall: CS 50 and one of Math 23a/22b/21b/25a/55a: Linear Algebra.
+Fall: CS 50 and one of Applied Math 22a Solving and Optimizing or Math 23a/22b/21b/25a/55a: Linear Algebra.
 (See this pamphlet by the math department on the difference between the various courses.)
 It is also possible to take Math 21a or AM 21a, Multivariate calculus, in which case you should take linear algebra in the spring.

 Spring: CS 51 and CS 20.

 If you do not place out, you need to take Math 1a/1b before linear algebra.

 If you have significant CS experience and decide to skip CS 50, you can take either CS 61 or CS 121 (depending whether your strengths are more in systems programming or mathematics) in the fall.